Arcky97/Pokemon-Kyrac/README.md

 - Some items have been added around Hester City

 - Some trainers and NPC's have been added to Hester City.

+### V1.9.1F - Release December 17 2022

+- Added more Trainers in the cabins on the yacht.

+- Fixed several small bugs

+- Created a second Player's home garden map with a bigger maze.

 ## Credits: